Vuanirewa

-The Vuanirewa is the ruling tribe (yavusa) of the Lau Islands, a scattered group of more than a hundred islands (16 inhabited) and reefs along the eastern edge of Fiji.

 Origins

 The members of this clan all hail from the village of Tubou on the island of Lakeba and from their original roots in Nayau.
 The Lakeba faction are the descendants of Kalouyalewa whom now form four noble households that make up the tribe.
 These four noble households are Matailakeba, Vatuwaqa, Koroicumu and Naivi and all claim descent from the first High Chief of the dynasty, Niumataiwalu, a grandson of Kalouyalewa.

 A shift in power

 Naivi is traditionally the eldest of the households; however due to historic power struggles, Naivi and Koroicumu were subdued in battle by the younger households of Vatuwaqa and Matailakeba.
-Therefore all claims to the title can only be asserted from members of the latter two noble households.
+Therefore, all claims to the title can only be asserted from members of the latter two noble households.